not-kennethreitz/github-reflog/posts/reflog-v1.5.16.rst

    to see it in action.

 -  `enonic/cms-ce <https://github.com/enonic/cms-ce>`_: New
-   community edition of the Enonic CMS, bsaed on Java's Spring Framework and JEE.
+   community edition of the Enonic CMS, based on Java's Spring Framework and JEE.
 Unlike the commercial version, the AGPLv3 licensed Community Edition lacks a plugin engine and LDAP/AD support.